suabochica/understanding-typescript/projects/01-tic-tac-toe/README.md

 Every (Project) video for this project coincides with a branch.
 If you want to compare your code with Alex's or you just want to play around with the code, check out the different branches.

+### Steps

+1. Define the base types `Cell`, `TicTacToeBoard` and numbers.
+2. Add the `addEventListener` to record the click event a mark the `X` or `O`.
+3. Set the state management to define the winner via an array with the win cases.

 ### [Alex Anderson](https://twitter.com/ralex1993)